 One way to significantly enhance MRI signals is hyperpolarization.
 This achieves significant alignment of the signal-generating nuclear spins with the help of an external magnetic field.
 Hyperpolarization-enhanced MRI is already being used to study biomolecular processes in the body; unfortunately, the use of carbon isotope C-13 or the nitrogen isotope N-15 is associated with certain disadvantages.
 "It would thus be of considerable benefit if we could use hydrogen atoms directly.
 Hydrogen has greater sensitivity, is more abundant, and the detection equipment is readily available," stated Eills.
 A drawback of hydrogen, however, is its rapid relaxation time.
 This means the hyperpolarized atoms revert to their original state so quickly that it is difficult to generate images.

-Report • Imaging tumour metabolism
+Article • Imaging tumour metabolism

 Tumour metabolism can be imaged with MRI as a technique to help determine cancer aggressiveness and response to therapy.
 The work by a UK-based group, on probing cancer metabolism non-invasively with clinical hyperpolarised carbon-13 MRI, can detect metabolic changes in the tumour.
 As metabolic changes occur much earlier than change in tumour size, this could have implications for quicker…